Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

 # Find the public IP of our proxy to access our hub
 kubectl --namespace my-aks-name get service proxy-public
 ```

+If you lose your `config.yaml`, you can use `helm list -A` to see all the helm releases in your cluster and `helm get values [RELEASE_NAME] --revision [REVISION_NUMBER]` to get the configuration values for a specific release.

 ## 5.4 Running the hub example